 As with many other crops, the first signs of boron deficiency occurs in the roots.
 Root tips die causing new roots to initiate causing a rosette appearance.
 Foliar symptoms include death of the shoot growing point and subsequent proliferation of lateral shoots with brittle petioles4.
 Slaton observed deficiency symptoms that included delayed maturity and leaf senescence.

-In a study site in Arkansas in 2003 with a yield increase of over 17 bushel per acre due to boron fertilization, no deficiency symptoms or apparent growth response to B fertilization were observed until soybean plants neared maturity1.
-The delayed maturity of the boron deficient soybeans would be difficult to notice without boron sufficient soybeans in the field to compare them with.
+In a study site in Arkansas in 2003 with a yield increase of over 17 bushel per acre due to boron fertilization, no deficiency symptoms or apparent growth response to boron fertilization were observed until soybean plants neared maturity1.
+The delayed maturity of the boron deficient soybeans would be difficult to notice without boron sufficient soybeans in the field with which to compare.

 Timing of application